Welcome Back, Kotter: Gabe Kotter

-The character, Gabe Kotter is a flippant but well-meaning teacher who returns to his Alma mater, James Buchanan High, to teach a group of remedial students known as the Sweathogs.
-Because he was a "founding member" of the original Sweathogs, Kotter has a special understanding of the possibility of these supposedly "unteachable" students, and the challenges and scrutiny they face in daily life (educational, social, and emotional).
-On his first day on the job, he launches into a Groucho Marx impersonation.
-Kotter is married to Julie throughout the series, they eventually have twin girls, Robin and Rachel.
+Gabe Kotter is a flippant but empathetic teacher who returns to teach at the high school he attended as a student.
+He is assigned to a class of remedial students known as the Sweathogs.
+Kotter has a unique insight into the potential of these purportedly "unteachable" pupils, as well as the difficulties and scrutiny they encounter on a daily basis, as he was a "founder member" of the original Sweathogs.

+Kotter is married to Julie throughout the series; they eventually have twin girls, Robin and Rachel.
 It is confirmed by Julie in the episode "Follow the Leader (part 1)" that Gabe is Jewish.

-During season four, Kaplan had contract issues with the executive producer, which resulted in Kotter's character appearing in only a handful of episodes.
-In season four, the invisible principal, John Lazarus retires, and Kotter becomes the vice-principal.
-Though, he is said to maintain some social studies training duties, most of that season's shows are filmed outside his classroom (#11), or if in Room 11, Mr. Woodman is teaching.
+During season four, Gabe Kaplan had contract issues with the executive producer, which resulted in Kotter's character appearing in only a handful of episodes.
+In season four, the invisible principal John Lazarus retires, and Kotter becomes the vice-principal.
+Though he is said to maintain some social studies training duties, most of that season's shows are filmed outside his classroom or, if inside it, Mr. Woodman is teaching.
 To minimize Kotter's absence, scenes were shot in either the school's hallway, the schoolyard, or the principal's waiting area.
 Season four ended the series.